The Asset Tracing and Recovery Review: Denmark

 Issuance of bankruptcy order

-If a victim can be considered a creditor as a result of the fraud, the victim also has the option of petitioning for the debtor's (offender's) bankruptcy, and the debtor will then lose control of the assets.19 Subject only to a few exceptions, all of the debtor's assets as at the date of bankruptcy will be held by the bankruptcy estate for distribution in accordance with the hierarchy of creditors set out in the Danish Bankruptcy Act.20 However, any assets belonging to third parties (e.g., the victim) must be returned to the relevant party and will not be subject to the bankruptcy distribution rules.21
+If the victim can be considered a creditor as a result of the fraud, the victim also has the option of petitioning for the debtor's (offender's) bankruptcy, and the debtor will then lose control of the assets.19 Subject only to a few exceptions, all of the debtor's assets as at the date of bankruptcy will be held by the bankruptcy estate for distribution in accordance with the hierarchy of creditors set out in the Danish Bankruptcy Act.20 However, any assets belonging to third parties (e.g., the victim) must be returned to the relevant party and will not be subject to the bankruptcy distribution rules.21

 One advantage of petitioning for the debtor's (offender's) bankruptcy is that a trustee of the bankruptcy estate will examine the debtor's situation and transactions made prior to bankruptcy.
-If these investigations show that fraudulent transactions have taken place, the bankruptcy estate may also raise claims against other parties that have benefited from such transactions.
+If these investigations show that fraudulent transactions have taken place, the bankruptcy estate may also raise claims against the other parties that have benefited from such transactions.

-The primary condition for filing a bankruptcy petition against a debtor is that the debtor must be insolvent, that is, unable to pay his or her debts as and when due, unless the inability to pay is only temporary.22 The creditor's claim does not have to be established by judgment, but must have such clarity as for some degree of likelihood to exist that the claim is legitimate.23
+The primary condition for filing a bankruptcy petition against a debtor is that the debtor must be insolvent, that is, unable to pay his debts as and when due, unless the inability to pay is only temporary.22 The creditor's claim does not have to be established by judgment, but must have such clarity as for some degree of likelihood to exist that the claim is legitimate.23

 ii Defences to fraud claims